BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 ## Optional/Default Values

-* Protocols that depend on dCBOR MUST specify the circumstances under which particular optional fields MUST or MUST not be present.
+* Protocols that depend on dCBOR MUST specify the circumstances under which particular optional fields MUST or MUST NOT be present.
 Protocols that specify fields using key-value paired structures like CBOR maps, where some fields have default values must choose and document one of the following strategies:
     * they MUST specify that the absence of the field means choosing the default.
 This allows the default to be changed later, or
     * they MUST encode the field regardless of whether the current default is chosen.
 This locks in the current value of the default.

 ## Tagging Items

-* Protocols that depend on dCBOR MUST specify the circumstances under which a data item MUST or MUST not be tagged.
+* Protocols that depend on dCBOR MUST specify the circumstances under which a data item MUST or MUST NOT be tagged.
 * The codec API SHOULD specify conveniences such as protocol conformances that allow the association of a associated tag with a particular data type.
 The encoder MUST use such an associated tag when serializing, and the decoder MUST expect the associated tag when extracting a structure of the that type.

 # Future Work